hitoshi-watase/sercrod/docs/reference/directives/break.md

 `*break` participates in the evaluation of `*switch` as follows:

 - The `*switch` host evaluates its expression once and stores the result in `$switch` for children.
-- Nablla walks the direct child elements of the `*switch` host from top to bottom.
+- Sercrod walks the direct child elements of the `*switch` host from top to bottom.
 - It decides when to start "falling through" (rendering) by matching `*case` and `*case.break` against `$switch`, or by reaching `*default`.
 - Once falling has started:

   - Each child element in the fallthrough range is rendered in order.
-  - After rendering each such branch, Nablla checks the original branch element for:
+  - After rendering each such branch, Sercrod checks the original branch element for:
     - `*break` or `n-break`
     - `*case.break` or `n-case.break`
   - If any of those are present, the walk stops and no further children of the `*switch` are processed.